xwausse/SQL-homework/lesson-23/homework/homework.md

 ---

 ### Puzzle 4: In this puzzle you have to find the maximum value for each Id and then get the Item for that Id and Maximum value.
-The Challenge is to do that in a SINGLE SELECT.
 Please check out sample input and expected output.

 **Input Table: TestMaximum**
 ```sql